Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

       `TreeHead` are greater than or equal to what they were before.
    4. If third-party auditing is used, verify `auditor_tree_head` with the steps described in {{auditing}}.
-4. If the proof in `search` determined that a valid entry was found, check that `value` is populated, and that the commitment in the terminal search step opens to `SearchValue.value` with opening `SearchValue.opening`.
-If the proof determined that a valid entry was not found, check that `value` is empty.
+5. Verify that the commitment in the terminal search step opens to `SearchValue.value` with opening `SearchValue.opening`.

 Provided that the above verification is successful, users decode the encoded `UpdateValue` structure in `SearchValue.value`.
 Depending on the deployment mode